Autism spectrum disorders in teens

 COMMUNICATION

 Teens and adolescents with autism spectrum disorder often have trouble with communication, both verbally and non-verbally.
-In regards to verbal communication, teenagers with ASD typically:
+In regards to verbal communication, signs of autism in teens typically include:

-• Stick to certain topics – teens with ASD may discuss their favorite topic frequently, but find it difficult to expand into other topics.
+• Sticking to certain topics – Teens with ASD may discuss their favorite topic frequently but find it difficult to expand into other topics.

-• Speak formally – many teens on the autism spectrum speak in what might be described as an “old-fashioned” or “formal” way.
+• Speaking formally – Many teens on the autism spectrum speak in what might be described as an “old-fashioned” or “formal” way.

-• Have an unique tone of voice – for example, some with ASD speak with an accent or in a monotoned way.
+• Having a unique tone of voice – For example, some with ASD speak with an accent or in a monotone way.

-• Take things very literally – phrases such as “who do you think you are”, or “what’s wrong with you?” almost always confuse individuals with ASD.
+• Taking things very literally – Phrases such as “Who do you think you are?” or “What’s wrong with you?” almost always confuse individuals with ASD.

-Non-verbal communication can create struggle for your teen if he or she is on the autism spectrum.
-Some common difficulties with non-verbal communication include:
+Non-verbal communication can create a struggle for your teen if he or she is on the autism spectrum.
+Some common difficulties with non-verbal communication associated with symptoms of autism in teens include:

-• Gestures – most likely, if your teen is on the autism spectrum, he or she will use hand gestures, nods, shrugs, etc. infrequently.
+• Gestures – If your teen is on the autism spectrum, he or she may use hand gestures, nods, shrugs, etc., infrequently.

 SENSORY DIFFICULTIES

-The sensory sensitivities that are common in teenagers with ASD might be harder to notice than the signs associated with communication.
+Sensory sensitivities are common autism spectrum disorder symptoms, and they may be harder to notice in teenagers with ASD than the signs associated with communication.
 Nonetheless, there are some common sensory indicators related to ASD that could point to the presence of autism in your child.

 RELATIONSHIPS

-• Find it difficult to relate to other their own age – because of this, teens with autism spectrum disorder frequently prefer to interact with individuals much older than them, or younger children.
+• Find it difficult to relate to others their own age – Because of this, teens with autism spectrum disorder frequently prefer to interact with individuals much older than them or younger children.

-• Having unusual interests – these interests can often appear obsessive, and even odd.
-For some teens, the interest might be in collecting items others might deem as “strange” (i.e. – sticks or rocks) or in knowing a lot about something (i.e. – baseball), yet really having no interest in the actual sports game.
+• Having unusual interests – These interests can often appear obsessive and even odd.
+For some teens, the interest might be in collecting items others might deem as “strange” (i.e., sticks or rocks) or in knowing a lot about something (i.e., baseball), yet really not having an interest in the actual sports game.

 Your adolescent or teenager may also display some of the other indicators of struggling with autism.